splunk/airport_cim_for_splunk/howto.md

 ```
 stats latest(x), latest(y) by flightUid
 ```
-This ensures you retrieve the latest value for fields X and Y, but in effect, it's also deduping by the _flighUid_.
+This ensures you retrieve the latest value for fields X and Y, but in effect, it's also deduping by the _flightUid_.

 [Contents](./contents.md)<br />